haptork/easyLambda/_docs/02-quick-start-guide.md

 your compiler include path so that it is available to the compiler.
 If you do not add the directory in the include path then you can give the path of the include directory with compiler flag -I.
+* To install newest gcc on Ubuntu or related distros you can check [link](http://askubuntu.com/questions/428198/getting-installing-gcc-g-4-9-on-ubuntu).
+* To install boost with mpi follow the [link](http://www.boost.org/doc/libs/1_61_0/doc/html/mpi/getting_started.html).

 ## Compiling
 There are no linking requirements of ezl library but it uses boost::serialization